-The eponymous Ambon scorpionfish is one of the rare creatures that can be found here with some frequency.
+The eponymous Ambon scorpionfish is one of the rare creatures that can be found by divers here with some frequency.
 This incredible critter comes in shades of pink, green, brown yellow or red, with variable skin flaps and filaments; but is characterised by its very long growths above each eye.

 Also a rare find anywhere are Halimeda ghostpipefish.
 This cryptic creature has green-grey rounded fin lobes resembling leaf-like segments of Halimeda algae, where they shelter in pairs or solitarily.
 To spot this one, look closely at anything that resembles a twig!

 Elsewhere along the outer coastline of this horseshoe shaped island, you'll find some colourful soft coral wall diving, with many overhangs and several caves to explore.
 There are plenty of the reef fish here that are synonymous with Indonesia and the dive sites are a pleasant break from the muck dives of the bay.

 Laha - About 3 kilometres inside the bay, on the northern coast, is the best macro dive site in Ambon called Laha.
 The reef here consists of a slope from 2 metres deep, overgrown with a few simple corals and rubble substrate, featherstars, fire urchins and sea squirts, on a sandy bed.
 The slope levels off a little at 12 metres before continuing down again into Ambon Bay's murky depths.